Alibaba is one of the best platforms to find Chinese suppliers for your ecommerce business. But is Alibaba legit and safe to buy from?

 “These products fell off the truck!”

 I can say this with 99.9999% confidence.
-Any name brand that a supplier claims to have for sale will be 100% fake.
+All recognizable branded products that a supplier claims to have for sale will be 100% fake.

 Samples And Your Final Products Have A Large Difference In Quality

 When you ask for a sample from a supplier, the product quality is usually great because they want your business.